segunak/Utility-Scripts/BittleAndTelloTalentSetup/Instructions.md

 * Completely remove the device from the Bluetooth on the PC and re-add it.
 Close the Mind+ application and re-run it.
 * Alternatively, close all COM/Bluetooth ports on the PC.
 You can clear them using terminal commands, then re-connect the Bittle.

+### Bluetooth Connection Asking for Pin

+* If you're being asked to confirm a pin, or enter a pin, first read [this article](https://docs.petoi.com/communication-modules/dual-mode-bluetooth) to make sure your issue isn't solvable with the guide.
+* If you're still having issues, note that each Petoi Bittle has two bluetooth signatures it sends off.
+For example, `BittleA0` and `BittleA0_SSP` coming from the same dog.
+I was once connecting to the `_SSP` one and was able to get past the pin confirmation prompt by connecting to the `BittleA0` one and it worked with Mind+.
+So alternate between the Bluetooth options if stuck.